verrazzano/docs/content/en/docs/customize/certificates.md

 For details, see the [Customize DNS]({{< relref "/docs/customize/dns.md" >}}) page.
 {{< /alert >}}

-To configure CertManager to use LetsEncrypt as the certificates provider, you must configure a CertManager ACME provider with the following values in the Verrazzano custom resource:
+To configure cert-manager to use LetsEncrypt as the certificates provider, you must configure a cert-manager ACME provider with the following values in the Verrazzano custom resource:

 * Set the `spec.components.certManager.certificate.acme.provider` field to `letsEncrypt`.